On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras: The Module Category of a Skewed-Gentle Algebra

 induces a natural bijection between $[\MAdm(\uQ)]/\simeq$ and the isomorphism classes of indecomposable representations of the skewed-gentle algebra $\Ka\uQ$. \end{Thm}

 \begin{Rem} In case $\Qsp=\emptyset$, Theorem~\ref{Thm:classif} is just the well-known classification of indecomposable representations of gentle algebras~\cite{AS87}, which are in particular special biserial, see~\cite{BR87}, \cite{WW85}.
-In this case no symmetric strings or bands occur.
-As observed in~\cite{GP99}, in our situation ($\kar(\Ka)\neq 2$) the skewed-gentle algebra $\Ka\uQ$ is Morita equivalent to a skew group algebra $\Ka\tQ\ebrace{\sig}$ for a gentle polarized quiver $\tuQ$ with an involution $\sig$.
+In this case no symmetric strings or symmetric (primitive) bands occur.
+As observed in~\cite{GP99}, in our situation ($\kar(\Ka)\neq 2$) the skewed-gentle algebra $\Ka\uQ$ is Morita equivalent to a skew group algebra $\Ka\tQ\ebrace{\sig}$ (in the sense of~\cite{RR85}) for a gentle polarized quiver $\tuQ$ with an involution $\sig$.
 As hinted in~\cite{CB88}, one can deduce, with some extra effort, the above theorem from this observation, at least for $\Ka$ algebraically closed.
-See for example~\cite{AP17}, though there no effort was made to describe the indecomposable $\Ka\uQ$-modules explicitly. \end{Rem}
+See for example~\cite{AP17}, though there, no effort was made to describe the indecomposable $\Ka\uQ$-modules explicitly. \end{Rem}